Fixing hull moisture problems can prevent your boat from leaking. Duncan Kent explains how to fix and avoid hull dampness.

 It may not be anyone’s favourite thing to spend their time doing, but boat maintenance is crucial for any boat…

-Best boat dehumidifier: 11 models to keep your boat dry
+Best boat dehumidifier: 7 models tested to keep your boat dry

 It sounds obvious, but boats tend to live in a damp environment.
 Even if you keep yours ashore or in…